LeonardoLLP/algoritmos-grupal1/README.md

-# algoritmos-grupal1
+# Algoritmos - Entrega grupal
-This project is divided into a lot of code
+This project is divided into a lot of code.